 Parkinsons disease affects every person differently.
 Hence, each person will experience a different combination of symptoms.
 Although this may be true, there is one common theme.
 Movement is a MAJOR problem.
 Furthermore, the (movement-related) symptoms are one of the leading causes of disability.

 Now, I might be a little biased. (that is to say, I am a physical therapist 😊), but hear me out.
 As stated above, Parkinson’s Disease is, namely, a movement disorder.
 And as you may know, even the most minor symptoms can cause pain, fatigue, fear of falling, and loss of independence.

 With this in mind, physical therapists are trained in the movement sciences.
 In fact (as a licensed professional), we are the experts in:

-- Soft tissue (muscles, and ligament, and tendons) mobilization – increasing pliability/elasticity of these structures
+- Soft tissue (muscles, and ligament, and tendons) mobilization – minimizing the impact of muscle rigidity on movement

 Following a diagnosis of Parkinson’s Disease, a physical therapist will conduct a thorough evaluation.
 We will evaluate your posture, flexibility, gait (walking), balance, and coordination.
 Here (at Orlando Neuro Therapy), I spend time getting to know you on a personal level.
 I learn about what you enjoy and what activities bring the most meaning to your life.
 In other words, if it is important to you, it is important to me.
 We will then look at the result of the evaluation, and decide how these findings are impacting your life.
 And finally, set up a focused treatment plan specific to YOU!